 a) The employer

-The employer is usually responsible for hiring appropriate staff and for establishing written policies and procedures concerning delegation, including who the delegator is (employer or nurse), workers to whom authority has been or can be delegated, the process for delegation, and guidelines for care.6 Differences in the roles of nurses and UCPs must be reflected in these policies.
+The employer is usually responsible for hiring appropriate staff and for establishing written policies and procedures concerning delegation, including who the delegator is (nurse or other regulated professional), workers to whom authority has been or can be delegated, the process for delegation, and guidelines for care.6 Differences in the roles of nurses and UCPs must be reflected in these policies.

 The employer is generally also responsible for: